Akila Ka Ma'at, PHD, CCPHC, CDIL

-& Health Communication Expert
+Principal Consultant & Health Communication Expert

 "When you leave this life make sure you followed your purpose and did something meaningful with it.
 Something that lifted the spirit of folks, even if it is just one person."
+Dr. Ma'at

-Dr. Warren is the founder of CAAHDER, Inc 2017.
-She served as the Executive Director from 2018-2021.
-Since taking taking a faculty positon at George Mason University, Dr. Warren now serves as CAAHDER's Principal SocioBehavioral Consultant and Health Communicologist and stands a national leader in research and programming addressing health disparities and inequities.
+Dr. Ma'at is the Executive Director since 2017.
+Since taking taking a faculty positon at George Mason University, Dr. Ma'at into transition into the role of NCAAHDER's Principal Interventionist and Health Research Consultant and stands a national leader in research and programming addressing health disparities and inequities.
 She is the recipient of numerous honors and awards for her tireless work.
 She is a staunch health advocate and capacity builder for diverse, underserved, African American and vulnerable communities.